carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 ### Consolidated Billing

-- Accounts roll for customers:
-  - Paying account is independent, can not access resources of the other accounts
-  - Linked accounts are independent from one another
-  - Currently there is a limit of 20 linked accounts for consolidated billing (soft limit)
+- You can use the consolidated billing feature in AWS Organizations to consolidate billing and payment for multiple AWS accounts.
+- Consolidated billing has the following benefits:
-  - One bill per AWS account
+  - One bill – You get one bill for multiple accounts.
-  - Easy to track charges and allocate costs between linked accounts
+  - Easy tracking – You can track the charges across multiple accounts and download the combined cost and usage data.
-  - Volume pricing discount
-  - Resources across all linked accounts are tallied, and billing is applied collectively to allow bigger discounts
+  - Combined usage – You can combine the usage across all accounts in the organization to share the volume pricing discounts, Reserved Instance discounts, and Savings Plans.
+This can result in a lower charge for your project, department, or company than with individual standalone accounts.
+For more information, see Volume discounts.
+  - No extra fee – Consolidated billing is offered at no additional cost.

 ### Best Practices